rishshah/Pocket-Expense-Manager/README.md

 - Easy and customizable accounting app limked with google drive for backup and restore data
 - You can add your own categories the interest you, customize the reserves you have and get summary of how have you spent / earned money

-## Basic Features
+## Implemented Features
-- Can choose category for the expense so as to see the category wise summary (DONE)
+- Can choose category for the expense so as to see the category wise summary
-- Can choose all reserves from which payments can be done (DONE)
+- Can choose all reserves from which payments can be done
-- Keep track of current state of money in each of the reserve (DONE)
+- Keep track of current state of money in each of the reserve
-- Can transfer money from one reserve to other (DONE)
+- Can transfer money from one reserve to other
-- Can view past expenses and transfers (DONE)
+- Can view past expenses and transfers
-- Home Initial Page Creation (DONE)
+- Home Initial Page Creation
-- Recalculate balacnces and show in Reserve Pages (DONE)
+- Recalculate balacnces and show in Reserve Pages

-## Advanced Features
-- Multiple mode selection at the time of payment creation (DONE)
+- Multiple mode selection at the time of payment creation
-- Summary regarding month wise  expenditure (DONE)
+- Summary regarding month wise  expenditure
-- Summary of comparative expenditures with a pie chart amongst all categories month-wise (DONE)
+- Summary of comparative expenditures with a pie chart amongst all categories month-wise
-- Linking with google drive for backup (DONE)
+- Linking with google drive for backup
-- Summary of balanced expenses not yet paid (LATER)

 ## Todo
 - Input Validation everywhere (YET TO DO)